 However, for many businesses, short-term financial priorities are creating a barrier to investment in decarbonisation, meaning the long-term commercial benefits of sustainability often don’t provide enough incentive to invest.
 For these businesses, incentives need to be more immediate and tangible; positively impacting the bottom line.

-In our latest report, Plot Your Path to Net Zero: A Focus on Incentives, we consulted with over 60 organisations across sectors including manufacturing, public sector and transport, to look at where they would most welcome incentives to support their decarbonisation plans.
+In our report, Plot Your Path to Net Zero: A Focus on Incentives, we consulted with over 60 organisations across sectors including manufacturing, public sector and transport, to look at where they would most welcome incentives to support their decarbonisation plans.
 It showed that while bigger measures such as on-site generation and electric vehicles (EVs) were popular, the top answer was energy efficiency - which for us is an immediate ‘no regrets' action to take.

 So, what is needed to incentivise businesses to invest in decarbonisation?
 It is a tricky question.
 However, with many key policies and strategies still in the pipeline - including the crucial Heat and Buildings Strategy, Net Zero Review and Net Zero Strategy - three quarters (75%) don’t believe current government policy offers them enough incentives to invest.